 Your Required Skills and Qualities

 -Current enrollment in a Master’s Degree or PhD/PsyD mental health program (Marriage and Family Therapy, Counseling, Clinical Psychology, Mental Health, or Social Work).
+This Counseling or Marriage and Family Therapist Internship offers plenty of relational hours for MFT graduate programs.
+We DO NOT currently have an on-site Social Work supervisor.

 -Exposure or interest in attachment-based relationship therapies such as Emotionally Focused Therapy (EFT), Accelerated Experiential Dynamic Psychotherapy (AEDP) or Gottman Method.